Friday, November 28, 2014

 It didn't take long for others to pick up on "Beedle Un Bum."
 Just a few months after The Hokum Boys, a Detroit-based jazz band called McKinney's Cotton Pickers recorded it.

 Other bluesmen recorded it also.
 One of the earliest was Big Bill Broonzy.
-Blind Willie McTell also did a version in 1956.
+Blind Willie McTell also did a version in 1956 (though this video says 1961).

 In the 1960s "Beedle Un Bum" became a favorite of the hippie neo-jug bands after Jim Kweskin's Jug Band recorded it.
 In California, Mother McCree's Uptown Jug Champions, which featured future Grateful Dead members Jerry Garcia, Bob Weir, and Ron "Pigpen" McKernan did a Kweskin-influenced cover.
 Later Dan Hicks & The Hot Licks picked it up.